 Imagine, if you would, you wake up at the soothing rays of the morning sun on your face.
-The shades on the east side of your bedroom decided to louver automatically few moments before you planned to get up.
-Well, that’s here already and I’m glad to talk about it because I have been a window blinds supplier from my eighth grade.
+The shades on the east side of your bedroom decided to louver automatically a few moments before you planned to get up.
+Well, that’s here already, and I’m glad to talk about it because I have been a window blinds supplier from my eighth grade.
 And back in 2001, we never had the opportunity to experience something like that.
 Now that this is just the beginning of IoT, we can be sure more is to come.

-It’s there in our lives already, from the moment we wake up and as we prepare for the day, our commute to work, at work and back home, we could observe at least a handful instances where IoT makes life easier for us.
+It’s there in our lives already, from the moment we wake up and as we prepare for the day, our commute to work, at work and back home, we could observe at least a handful instance where IoT makes life easier for us.

 The Internet of things has opened for us humans a digital world abundant of opportunities, that will further transform the way we learn, interact- with each other, with devices, machines and other physical things around us, do business and frankly, the way we will live tomorrow.

 The now imperative Internet ubiquity was long predicted, or at least with the first Coke machine on the Internet in 1982 at the Carnegie Mellon University (CMU SCS)1.
-Another retrospect is the IPv4 depletion that was anticipated in the late 1980s, when we knew 4.3 billion addresses wouldn’t suffice the maelstrom of myriad connected devices that is to come.
-So we came with the IPv6 to support 340 undecillion addresses or simply 340 trillion trillion trillion possible IP addresses.
+Another retrospect is the IPv4 depletion that was anticipated in the late 1980s when we knew 4.3 billion addresses wouldn’t suffice the maelstrom of myriad connected devices that is to come.
+So we came up with the IPv6 to support 340 undecillion addresses or simply 340 trillion trillion trillion possible IP addresses.

 With 16 billion and more IoT devices in 2014, we have moved past the era of solitary, standalone devices (Kerbango)2 to the everything-connected digital universe and 2020 expects to welcome at least 50 billion connected things.